 At the foot of the mountain, scattered tents and traces of human habitation still remained.
 After the earthquakes stopped, the authorities had allowed the survivors to move back in, and Banana Community was full again.

 "It's freezing out there!
-Be careful, you'll catch a cold!"
+Be careful, you will catch a cold!"
 Su Lanzhi scolded as she handed her daughter a cup of hot milk.
 Seeing Jing Shu's red nose, her heart softened.
-"You've got such sensitive skin, always getting sores.
+"You have got such sensitive skin, always getting sores.
 Stop running around.
-By the way, your grandma was asking—what's your plan for New Year?"
+By the way, your grandma was asking, what's your plan for New Year?"

 ===